Derived structures in the Langlands Correspondence: A guide to derived algebraic geometry

 \subsection{What is derived algebraic geometry?}

-Algebraic geometry is about a theory of geometry for objects called \emph{schemes}.
-These are geometric spaces built locally out of pieces called \emph{affine schemes} (much like how manifolds are built locally out of pieces looking like Euclidean space), which are governed by commutative rings.
-Therefore, one could say that algebraic geometry is the study of geometry built out of commutative rings.

-In this vein, \emph{derived} algebraic geometry is about a theory of geometry built out of objects that we will informally call ``derived commutative rings'' for now.
+Algebraic geometry is the study of geometry built out of commutative rings. \emph{Derived} algebraic geometry is the study of geometry built, in an analogous way, out of objects that we will informally call ``derived commutative rings'' for now.
 Derived commutative rings are some sort of enhancement of commutative rings; they govern what one might call ``derived affine schemes'', which form the local building blocks for \emph{derived schemes}.
-Therefore, the passage from algebraic geometry to derived algebraic geometry mostly amounts to the passage from commutative rings from derived commutative rings.
+Therefore, the passage from algebraic geometry to derived algebraic geometry mostly amounts to the passage from commutative rings to derived commutative rings.